 Workers comp insurance typically covers employees who experience:

 - On-the-job injuries.
-If you’re hurt in a workplace accident, then workers comp insurance should at least pay your medical bills.
+Workers comp insurance should at least pay medical bills related to injuries from workplace accidents.
 Once you miss enough work shifts, then you’ll typically qualify for lost wage payments as well.

-- Occupational illnesses.
+- Occupational diseases.
 These are conditions you might develop over time that result directly from completing your job duties.
 Examples might include hearing loss, herniated disc, carpal tunnel/repetitive motion injuries, mesothelioma or silicosis.

 In most cases, your injury must force you to miss work for several days to qualify for lost wage benefits.
 If your employer’s policy isn’t posted in a visible area (i.e., your break room), contact to your company’s HR department.
 They can answer your specific questions about workers compensation benefit amounts, claim deadlines, etc.

 Most employers just want injured employees to get medical treatment so they can come back to work after they recover.
 Some people ease back into full-time work because their doctor gives them certain work restrictions.
 This might include limiting how much weight you lift, how long you can stand or other limitations during work shifts.
 Your employer’s policy might reference these restrictions as “light duty” work.
 Workers compensation is designed to cover your medical bills and partial wages until can go back to work full-time.

 Workers Compensation Insurance Policies Vary From State to State

 Each state has individual eligibility requirements for hurt or sick employees applying for workers comp benefits.
 Three virtually universal requirements are:

 - The company you work for must have workers compensation insurance.